pkmtum/Semi-supervised_Invertible_Neural_Operators/README.md

 # [Semi-supervised Invertible Neural Operators for Bayesian Inverse Problems](https://link.springer.com/article/10.1007/s00466-023-02298-8)

-Complete article is Open Access and can be downloaded using the provided link: https://link.springer.com/article/10.1007/s00466-023-02298-8
+Article is Open Access and can be downloaded using the provided link: https://link.springer.com/article/10.1007/s00466-023-02298-8

 ## Keywords: